 - Never leave your windows open.

-So, before you decide on whether or not buying collision and comprehensive coverage makes sense, do the math and take the following factors into consideration.
+So, before you decide on whether or not buying comprehensive coverage makes sense, do the math and take the following factors into consideration.

 - Can your finances afford the extra expense?